michelle-miller/conversation/dialog-overview.md

     The node response section changes to show a pair of condition and response fields.
 You can add a condition and a response into them.
 1. To customize a response further, click the **Edit response** ![Edit response](images/edit-slot.png) icon next to the response.

-    You must open the response for editing to change the value of a context variable when the response is triggered, for example.
-You update or add context values for each individual conditional response; there is no common JSON editor that shows you the context information for all of the responses at once.
+    You must open the response for editing to complete the following tasks:

+    - **Update context**.
+To change the value of a context variable when the response is triggered, specify the context value in the context editor.
+You update context for each individual conditional response; there is no common context editor or JSON editor for all conditional responses.
+    - **Configure a jump**.
+To instruct the service to jump to a different node after this conditional response is processed, select **Jump to** from the *And finally* section of the response edit view.
+Identify the node that you want the service to process next.
+See [Configuring the Jump to action](dialog-overview.html#jump-to-config) for more information.

+      A **Jump to** action that is configured for the node is not processed until all of the conditional responses are processed.
+Therefore, if a conditional response is configured to jump to another node, and the conditional response is triggered, then the jump configured for the node is never processed, and so does not occur.

 1. Click **Add response** to add another conditional response.

 The conditions within a node are evaluated in order, just as nodes are.
 Be sure that your conditional responses are listed in the correct order.
 If you need to change the order, select a condition and response pair and move it up or down in the list using the arrows that are displayed.
-A **Jump to** action that is configured for the node is not processed until after all of the conditional responses are processed.

 ### A complex response
 {: #complex}